mysweet/cockroachdb_docs_cn/design_cn.md

   the results of the query.
 This aggregator will be hooked up to the pgwire connection to the client.

-## Physical planning
+## 物理规划

 Logical plans are transformed into physical plans in a *physical planning phase*.
 See the [corresponding section](RFCS/distributed_sql.md#from-logical-to-physical) of the Distributed SQL RFC for details.
-To summarize, each aggregator is planned as one or more *processors*, which we distribute starting from the data layout - `TABLE READER`s have multiple instances, split according to the ranges - each instance is planned on the lease holder of the relevant range.
+To summarize, each aggregator is planned as one or more *processors*, which we distribute starting from the data layout - `TABLE READER`s have multiple instances, split according to the 域s - each instance is planned on the lease holder of the relevant 域.
 From that point on, subsequent processors are generally either colocated with their inputs, or planned as singletons, usually on the final destination node.

-### Processors
+### 处理器

 When turning a _logical plan_ into a _physical plan_, its nodes are turned into _processors_.
 Processors are generally made up of three components: